micing/CBB_Workshop_Statistical_Power_Analysis/README.md

 The event is detailed here: <https://news.ki.se/calendar/workshop-in-biostatistics-bioinformatics>

-Before the workshop, participants are advised to download and install the software needed to complete the exercises:
+Before the workshop, participants are advised to download and install the software needed to complete the exercises.

-1. Download and install R on your computer from the Swedish mirror of CRAN at Umeå University: <https://ftp.acc.umu.se/mirror/CRAN/>
+1. Download and install R on your computer.
+On a standard KI enabled computer R is available via software center (search for R or R 4.2.3).
+If you don't have access to R via software center you can download it from the Swedish mirror of CRAN at Umeå University: <https://ftp.acc.umu.se/mirror/CRAN/>

-2. Download and install RStudio: <https://posit.co/download/rstudio-desktop/>
+2. Download and install RStudio.
+On a standard KI enabled computer RStudio is available via software center (search for RStudio).
+If you don't have access to RSudio via software center you can download it from: <https://posit.co/download/rstudio-desktop/>

 3. Download and install Git: <https://git-scm.com/downloads/>